What Does Operation of Law Mean: Everything You Need to Know

 If the agent only partially performs his duties under the agreement, the principal can terminate the contract for future performance.

 If the principal/agent contract is entered into for a specific duration, and the principal has a valid reason, he can revoke the agreement before the expiration date on the contract.
 If the contract isn’t for a fixed term, but rather continuous with no end date, the principal can terminate the agreement with reasonable notice for any reason.
 This means that the principal doesn’t have to continue the principal/agent relationship if he chooses to end it.
 But he must give the agent reasonable notice of such termination.
 Lastly, if the agent has some sort of interest in the subject matter of the agreement, the contract can be revoked only if there is an express provision in the contract allowing termination.

 If you need help learning more about the operation of law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.